Arthur's Pass National Park: Geography

-The park is very distinctly split by the main divide of the South Island.
+The park is split by the main divide of the South Island.
 The eastern side is typically drier and consists of mountain beech forest and wide riverbeds, while the western side contains dense rainforest (which includes mixed podocarp and rata).
 Much of the geography was formed by ancient glacial action, forming flat bottomed U-shaped valleys.
 In the middle is a high range, consisting of large, snow-covered peaks and scree slopes.

 The park contains the following geographical features: